chchiou/markrov-text-generator/README.md

 ## Markrov Chains ##

-*First of all, yes, the name is made up.*
+*First of all, yes, the name is made up, it's a mix between Markov and my surname.*

 A Markrov Chains is a Markov Chain that has an extra twist: it can jump trough hyperspace and